Code-Institute-Submissions/Frenchisfun/README.md

         - Let timer run down to ensure that the timer expired modal appeared and counter did not go in to minus.
           - Clicked outside the modal to make sure that user could not bypass modal.
 Also pressed Esc.
           - Checked that restart button reloaded the page.
-        - Matched all buttons to ensure that a successfully completed modal appears and counter stops.
+        - Matched all buttons to ensure that a 'Super' modal appears and counter stops.
           - Clicked outside the modal to make sure that user could not bypass modal.
 Also pressed Esc.
           - Checked that restart button reloaded the page.

     - All of these actions were repeated with the console open.
 No errors were found.

     - The following bugs occurred during development

     - Counter issue:
-      - Counter continued to run past zero even when user successfully completed the game.
+      - Counter continued to run past zero even when user successfully completed the game. ountdown() updated to stop clock when a user completes the game.
     - Randomise feature:
       - Adding the randomise feature caused buttons to randomise on click as opposed to on page load.
+This was corrected with changes made to the function.
     - Rows too close to each other:
-      - Set margins and padding.
+      - Set margins and padding correct this.
     - Enter name modal:
       - User able to bypass enter name modal by clicking outside the modal.
+This was corrected by adding data-keyboard="false" data-backdrop="static".
       - User able to begin game without entering a name.
+An if statement was added to check for a blank field.
     - Timer expired modal:
-      - User able to bypass timer expired modal by clicking outside the modal.
+      - User able to bypass timer expired modal by clicking outside the modal. his was corrected by adding data-keyboard="false" data-backdrop="static".
     - User able to resize text-areas which affected the positioning of other elements.
       - Styling was added to prevent this.
     - Modal images too large:
       - Added styling to the modals which fixed this.